What’s new in psycopg 2.9.9¶

 Fixed compatibility problem with pypy3 (ticket #649).

-Wheel packages compiled against PostgreSQL 10.1 libpq and OpenSSL 1.0.2n.
+Wheel packages bundled with PostgreSQL 10.1 libpq and OpenSSL 1.0.2n.

 Wheel packages for Python 2.6 no more available (support dropped from wheel building infrastructure).